Thank you for submitting the form. Your reference number is

 The benefit of a remote right turn is that it removes the need to provide a green light for right-turning traffic at an intersection.
 It means that the time that would otherwise have been used for the right turn can instead be used for through traffic.
 More ‘green time’ is provided for the major flow of through traffic.

 It can also reduce the width of intersections by eliminating turn lanes, reducing the width of the road to be crossed by pedestrians.
 This isn’t the case at Frankston.

 What are the problems?

 The problems with the remote right turns are that they can be confusing to new or infrequent users of the intersection.
-The idea that to turn right you need to go past the location and complete a U-turn, as proposed for Hoddle Street and Johnston Street, or to turn left and make a U-turn like on Moorooduc Highway or proposed for Hoddle Street and Swan Street, could be confusing.
-On congested roads, a driver may be in the right lane to turn right then find that they need to instead be in the left lane to turn left!
+The idea that to turn right you need to go past the location and complete a U-turn, as at Hoddle Street and Johnston Street, or to turn left and make a U-turn as on Moorooduc Highway, or what is proposed for Hoddle Street and Swan Street, could be confusing.
+On congested roads, a driver may be in the right lane to turn right then find that they need to instead be in the left lane to turn left.
 They also require turning vehicles to travel a much greater distance, and require more stops.
 This is offset by better flow for traffic in other directions.

 What’s different about Hoddle Street, Swan Street and Olympic Boulevard?

 The State Government’s proposal for this intersection combines the remote right turn (P-turn) for northbound traffic on Hoddle Street with an element of the continuous flow intersection for southbound traffic on Hoddle Street.